-Our assessment of significant increases in credit risk is based on factors such as delinquency status and whether or not the account is watch-listed and managed by the special loans group.
-If any of the following conditions is met, the instrument is moved from Stage 1 to Stage 2:
+Our assessment of significant increases in credit risk remains largely the same and is based on factors such as delinquency status and whether or not the account is watch-listed and managed by the special loans group.
+If any of the following conditions is met, the instrument is moved from Stage 1 to Stage 2.
+Prior year assessment is based on the first three conditions only: